slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Contracting -> Travelling Between Contracts -> Travelling While Contracting -> Software Product Business -> Chilling'*

 <!--
+- Choose places with “lifers”: owners and employees who are dedicated to the business itself, not to a paycheck.
-On adrenaline: what's your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->
+- On adrenaline: what's your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->

+---
+### On accumulation

+> *'You spend the first 20 years of being rich accumulating all of this stuff.
+And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life.' -- Peter Mallouk*

+---
 ### On books

 > *'The great books are the books that never have to be written again.'-- Carl Van Doren*